-3 Steps to Select the Best Dog Food to Slim your Dog
+3 Steps to Finding the Best Dog Food for the Overweight Dog

 Are you wanting to help your dog trim down but feel confused figuring out the best dog food for your dog?
 You are not alone!
 With thousands of dog foods available, it is hard to know which foods are best suited to your dog's individual needs.
 The following steps will point you in the right direction!

 Dog Food Analysis: How to Select the Best Dog Diet Foods

 When dieting your dog, feed a low calorie dog food to help your dog lose weight.
 Low calorie diet foods help your dog lose weight whilst meeting your dog's nutritional requirements.

 There are many types of low calorie dog food available.
 It is important to realize that not all are suited to your dog's weight loss needs.

 Here are our top three recommendations for selecting the best dog food to transform your pooch into a slim dog:

 3 Dog Food Criteria to Help Your Dog Lose Weight:

 When buying dry or kibble diet food make sure the calorie count is in the high 2000's to low 3000 kcal range.

 1. The best dog foods for weight management are low in calories.
 Feed food containing a suitable calorie content.

 Dog Diet Tip.
 Make sure you choose a dog food containing less than 3400 kcal/kg ME.
 The lower the kcal count the better.